nenava97/CICD-Lab/README.md

 - Select a 30 day expiration and the following scopes: repo and admin:repo_hook.

 2. Install and configure Jenkins controller on EC2 instance.
-- Use the following script to update the EC2 instance"
+- Use the following script to update the EC2 instance.
 ```
 sudo apt-get update && sudo apt-get upgrade -y
 sudo apt install openjdk-11-jre-headless -y